-Fremont College Holds Its Largest Graduation And Commencement To Date
+Fremont University Holds Its Largest Graduation And Commencement To Date

 LOS ANGELES, CALIFORNIA – July 23, 2012

-This was his fourth consecutive year leading Fremont College’s graduation ceremony.
-The United States Naval Sea Cadet Corps and Fremont College student, Cheresse Webb, led the Procession with a Presentation of Colors and National Anthem.
-Congratulating the graduating class during her welcome speech Dr. Sabrina Kay, CEO and Chancellor of Fremont College, said, “We are incredibly lucky to be in America at this time.
+This was his fourth consecutive year leading Fremont University’s graduation ceremony.
+The United States Naval Sea Cadet Corps and Fremont University student, Cheresse Webb, led the Procession with a Presentation of Colors and National Anthem.
+Congratulating the graduating class during her welcome speech Dr. Sabrina Kay, CEO and Chancellor of Fremont University, said, “We are incredibly lucky to be in America at this time.